ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ```

 ## Distinguishing your features
 Regardless where the data come from, all features **must** have a category and a type.
-For instance, an "active site" in the category "Domains & sites" provided by your data source would look like
+For instance, an "active site" in the category "Domains & sites" provided by your data source would look like:

 ```
 {